 For the answers to many questions you may have about taking an ODL class through PSEO (including questions about our application, class selection, class format, and many of the logistics of ODL), please see our Frequently Asked Questions (FAQ).
-Please see our list of Class Selections for classes that are available for PSEO students.

 More information about choosing an ODL course can be found in the ODL Student Handbook.
 This handbook is intended primarily for students who have been admitted, however, potential applicants may find pieces of it useful as well.